WICG/attribution-reporting-api/README.md

 The report data is included in the request body as a JSON object with the following keys:

--   `sourceData`: 64 bit data set on the attribution source
+-   `source_data`: 64 bit data set on the attribution source

--   `triggerData`: 3 bit data set in the attribution trigger redirect
+-   `trigger_data`: 3 bit data set in the attribution trigger redirect

 -   `credit`: integer in range [0, 100], denotes the percentage of credit this source received for the given trigger.
 If a trigger only had one matching source, this will be 100.